squidfunk/mkdocs-material/docs/insiders/index.md

 ## What's in for me?

-The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to many additional features__ that you can start using right away, and which are currently exclusively available to sponsors:
+The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to 24 additional features__ that you can start using right away, and which are currently exclusively available to sponsors:

 <div class="mdx-columns" markdown>